DataResearchLabs/my_loan_tracker/README.md

     <br>

 9. Q: What type of loans does My Loan Tracker support?<br>
     A: The spreadsheet assumes you have a traditional fixed rate loan where you pay the same amount each period with the principal and interest portions varying.
-While it is possible for the user to manually input custom balloon payments or adjustable-rate mortgages (ARMs) or other risky type of loans, the spreadsheet is not intended to support that.
+While it is possible for the user to manually input custom [balloon payments](https://www.valuepenguin.com/loans/what-is-a-balloon-payment#:~:text=Despite%20their%20reduced%20initial%20payments,hand%20and%20stable%20income%20streams.) or [adjustable-rate mortgages](https://www.nytimes.com/2022/06/03/your-money/adjustable-rate-mortgage.html) (ARMs) or other risky type of loans, the spreadsheet is not intended to support that.
 The spreadsheet also makes the reasonable assumption that any pre-payments the user enters do not have lender-imposed pre-payment penalty fees.<br>
     <br>

 10. Q: Are there reasons not to pay off your loan early?<br>
-    A: Yes, here, here, here, and here.<br>
+    A: Yes, [here](https://www.fool.com/the-ascent/mortgages/articles/4-reasons-not-to-pay-your-mortgage-loan-off-early/), [here](https://www.fool.com/investing/2021/12/31/3-reasons-not-to-pay-off-your-mortgage-early/), [here] (https://www.mybanktracker.com/news/why-not-to-pay-off-mortgage-early), and [here](https://www.moneytalksnews.com/reasons-not-to-pay-off-your-mortgage-early/).<br>
     <br>